dotbitHQ/dotbithq.github.io/faq.md

 - Have all characteristics as an NFT on Ethereum.
 You can view it in your ETH wallet;
 - Trade on the Ethereum NFT marketplaces, such as [OpenSea](https://opensea.io/collection/dotbit), [Element](https://element.market/collections/dotbit), [LooksRare](https://looksrare.org/collections/0x60eB332Bd4A0E2a9eEB3212cFdD6Ef03Ce4CB3b5), etc.;
-- Functions such as managing data, renewing, setting .bit alias, distributing sub-accounts, etc. are not available.
+- Functions such as managing data, renewing, setting .bit alias, distributing SubDIDs, etc. are not available.
 - Available in Ethereum network.
 - The account is in a special status and cannot be used as an inviter for new account registration.

 2) A normal .bit account

-- Support for managing data, renewing fees, setting .bit aliases, distributing sub-accounts, etc.;
+- Support for managing data, renewing fees, setting .bit aliases, distributing SubDIDs, etc.;
 - Trade on [DID.Top](https://did.top/) marketplace;
 - Available in Ethereum, BNB Chain, Polygon and Tron networks.